microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_privatelink/_index.md

     "tenant": "XXXXXXXXXXXXXXXXXXXXXXXXXXXX"
     }
     ```
+- Azure Arc-enabled servers depends on the following Azure resource providers in your subscription in order to use this service.
+Registration is an asynchronous process, and registration may take approximately 10 minutes.

+  - Microsoft.HybridCompute
+  - Microsoft.GuestConfiguration

+      ```shell
+      az provider register --namespace 'Microsoft.HybridCompute'
+      az provider register --namespace 'Microsoft.GuestConfiguration'
+      ```

+      You can monitor the registration process with the following commands:

+      ```shell
+      az provider show --namespace 'Microsoft.HybridCompute'
+      az provider show --namespace 'Microsoft.GuestConfiguration'
+      ```

   > **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).**